YOU ARE EXPLORING

 The School of Public Health operates exceptional recreational sports facilities on campus that offer indoor pools, tracks, fitness equipment, weight rooms and fitness classes.
 IU School of Medicine-Bloomington students have free access with their student ID.
 IU Recreational Sports also offers numerous intramural league opportunities.

-Explore this historic campus and community.
+Explore this historical campus and community.
 Whether it’s time to study or blow off steam, the Bloomington campus and surrounding city offer exceptional facilities and experiences.